mbarrett/specflow-takedown/README.md

 * Navigate to the root of the specflow-takedown project (cd [file_location]\specflow-takedown\api-acceptance-tests)
 * Execute the command line test runner by typing 'runtests.cmd' and hit [Enter]

+##Auto generated documentation

+Running acceptance tests via the CLI means we can generate some useful reports and documentation.

+SpecRun provides a nice reporting structure for your acceptance tests.
+These reports can be found within the 'TestResults' folder.
+More information on SpecRun reporting here <a href="http://www.specflow.org/documentation/Reporting/">http://www.specflow.org/documentation/Reporting/</a>.

+Pickles is a tool that will output features as human readable documentation.
+These files are generated within the 'Documentation' folder.
+More information on Pickles reporting here <a href="http://docs.picklesdoc.com/en/latest/StartSimple/">http://docs.picklesdoc.com/en/latest/StartSimple/</a>

+It is recommended that any generated reports should be displayed as artifacts within your automated build process.

 ##Troubleshooting

 The acceptance tests make a GET request to various endpoints within <a href="http://jsonplaceholder.typicode.com">jsonplaceholder.typicode.com<a/>.
 In case of request timeouts please check your connection to <a href="http://jsonplaceholder.typicode.com">jsonplaceholder.typicode.com<a/>.